 Written by Angela Nagy

-Angela Nagy is the CEO of GreenStep Solutions.
-Through their Sustainable Tourism division, she and her team work with tourism businesses and destinations to help them measure, improve and certify their sustainability performance.
+Angela Nagy is the CEO of GreenStep Solutions and Sustainable Tourism 2030.
+She and her team work with tourism businesses and destinations to assess, accelerate and certify their sustainability performance.